2ni/makezurich-moveandchill/RESULTS.md

 ### Achievements
-- implemented of alibrary to communicate with the lorawan module
+- implemented a library to communicate with the lorawan module
 - implemented a poc sending duration of occupancy along with a summary of environmental data
-- "visualise" data
+- very basic "visualisation"
+- met new people!

 ![result](/media/result.jpg)